My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 The farm welcomes guests Tuesdays through Saturdays to walk around and explore the farm.
 Free admission, free parking.
 And free Saturday events most weekends!

-Some upcoming highlights include Ice Harvest on January 25 and “Old Fashioned Valentine’s Day” event on February 15 with sleigh, carriage and wagon rides and card making.
+Some upcoming highlights include Ice Harvest on January 31 and “Old Fashioned Valentine’s Day” event on February 14 with sleigh, carriage and wagon rides.
+There will also be children’s craft from 11 a.m. to 3 p.m. for a small materials fee.

 Cheap Activities/Special Offers